gepbird/timetable-optimizer/README.md

 ### max_gap_minutes_between_courses

-Passess when there are no two consecutive courses on any day, that have more minutes between them than the specified value.
+Passes when there are no two consecutive courses on any day, that have more minutes between them than the specified value.

 Format: integer